READ THIS, DON'T SKIP IT. =Update, February 2nd 2013: This fanfiction is undergoing a revamp. Hope you see and enjoy the difference!=

 "You will not take another step forward!" he warned, pointing his staff directly at the drow's nose.

-Of course, Drizzt could not understand.
+Of course, Drizzt could not understand what he said.
 But he realized that he had erred, and quickly crossed his arms over his chest again to reassure the two strangers.

 "What is he doing?" the girl asked in a hushed voice.